PDPsi

 Rush is Over

 Thank you for your interest in Pi Delta Psi!
-Rush for Fall 2025 has concluded.
+Rush for Spring 2026 has concluded.

 Rush is a period for anyone interested in Greek life to meet the members of the organization.
 By organizing events for interested parties to attend, we hope to provide an opportunity for students to get to know the brothers better and to learn more about our fraternity.
 Throughout rush week, we host events such as basketball, pong, campfires, Super Smash Bros., and more to get to meet the brothers.
 At the end of rush week, two rounds of interviews take place and bids are given to accepted new members.